 - The CUNY library circulation committee recommended, and the Council of Chief Librarians approved, a standardized loan period for the initial loan of books:

-- CUNY Faculty - 42 days, although a college may give a longer loan period to their own faculty
+- CUNY Faculty: 8 weeks (56 days), although a college may give a longer loan period to their own faculty

 - Open Access patrons can place a hold through the CUNY Catalog when logged onto My Account.